CurtisMyersProgramming/AADAS/README.md

 - better menu system with actual features for options
 - Feature 2 to be addedAADAS - Air Accident Data Analysis System

-Version 0.1 - 14/10/19
-- basic menu system
-- basic file reading outputting all options from file

 **Version 1.1** - Feature Menu Update 22/10/2019 - pushed by Caolan

 - New Switch Case menu that calls different methods

+**Version 1.2** - Menu Update 22/10/2019 - pushed by Curtis

+- fixed bug on menu where upper case Q wouldn't be registered